Robert PatalanoPostdoctoral Researcher

 Beyond my research interests, I try and invest in capacity building through cross-disciplinary training and granting greater access to scientific information.
 Much of this work has included strengthening existing collaborative networks with the University of Dar es Salaam and the Arusha Natural History Museum to promote sustainable paleoanthropological research in eastern Africa.
 With the COVID pandemic and restrictions on travel, it has been difficult to meet in person with my colleagues and collaborators.
 Beyond the typical Zoom calls and other virtual discussions, I have been trying do video guest lectures, which I am always happy to provide recordings that can be shared with students.
 I recently created a YouTube channel with some recordings and hope to continue to add new content as I give additional talks.

-Additionally, Dr. Emma Finestone and I have been hosting a Zoom discussion series called ArchaeoChats, a discussion series with MPI-SHH collaborators from international institutions.
+Additionally, Dr. Emma Finestone and I host ArchaeoChats, a discussion series with MPI-SHH collaborators from international institutions.
 In this series, Emma and I highlight partner contributions and showcase their essential involvement in MPI-SHH projects, which would otherwise not function without the contributions of collaborators and partners from labs around the globe and in countries in which we conduct fieldwork.
 ArchaeoChats is also available as a podcast, and can be found at Anchor, Spotify, and Google.

 During my postdoc, I am working on several projects from China, Côte d'Ivoire, India, Iran, Kenya, Lesotho, Papa New Guinea, and Tanzania.
 In terms of my laboratory methods, I mainly use carbon and hydrogen isotopes from different organic compounds originating in plants to investigate how factors such as precipitation, plant type, and CO2 concentrations helped configure ancient ecosystems.
 I then compare these results to archaeological assemblages to see the ways in which humans adapted to diverse habitats in the past, both technologically and physically.
 I am also trying to do more modern ecosystem isotope calibration studies, such as how temperature changes associated with elevation influences plant carbon isotopes in soils.
 These types of studies are essential as they inform us on ecological changes throughout time and space, and how this is reflected in the isotopes from archaeological sediments.